 At Girton Glebe Primary School, we take our Safeguarding responsibilities very seriously.
 This means that we ensure that everyone working in our school has successfully completed the necessary clearances to enable them to work with children.

 We have a staff member who is specifically trained and nominated as the Designated Child Protection Officer/Safeguarding Lead within school.
 Our named person is our Headteacher, Mr Andrew Simpson, who has completed the Cambridgeshire accredited safer recruitment training and two-day child protection training.
-Mr Neil Kohler is our second Designated Safeguarding member of staff and has also completed safer recruitment training, and Dr Lucy Wilson is our Safeguarding Governor.
+Mr Tom Russell is our second Designated Safeguarding member of staff and has also completed safer recruitment training, and Dr Lucy Wilson is our Safeguarding Governor.

 We are all expected to share any concerns we have about staff conduct around children with the Headteacher.
 As in all schools, if there are concerns about the conduct of the Head, then these should be shared with the Chair of Governors.
 The staff ‘Whistleblowing Policy’ has been discussed and adopted and all staff have access to this document.